Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Introduction

 All objects are smooth by hypothesis except where stated otherwise.

 Many computations in this work were done with Maple, and in particular the package \texttt{DifferentialGeometry}.
 It is a pleasure to thank Ian Anderson, that package's primary author, for hosting the author at Utah State University in March 2012 after the conference ``Differential Geometry of Distributions,'' when some of this work was done, as well as for his assistance with the package.
-The author thanks Robert Bryant for suggesting to the author Cartan's 1910 paper as a possible source of plane fields with interesting associated holonomy groups at the October 2010 meeting of the Pacific Northwest Geometry Seminar at the University of Oregon.
-The author also thanks Mike Eastwood, Ravi Shroff, and Dennis The for various helpful comments made during the paper's preparation.
+The author thanks Robert Bryant for suggesting to the author Cartan's 1910 paper as a possible source of $2$-plane fields with interesting associated holonomy groups at the October 2010 meeting of the Pacific Northwest Geometry Seminar at the University of Oregon.
+The author also thanks Mike Eastwood, Ravi Shroff, Dennis The, and the referee for various helpful comments made during the paper's preparation and revision, and Boris Doubrov for a helpful exchange regarding the counterexample to Cartan's classification he produced with Artem Govorov.
 Support from the Australian Research Council is gratefully acknowledged.